Preparing for Trade Show

 Contacting Industry Professionals

-The best way to help determine if you are suited for trade show and conference positions is to talk with event managers, show coordinators and conference staff to learn as much as you can about what they do.
+Among the best ways to help determine if you are suited for trade show and conference positions is to talk with event managers, show coordinators and conference staff to learn as much as you can about what they do.

 Target three or four professionals with whom you’d like to speak.
 Call them and introduce yourself.